Resources for Biological Systems Engineering

 |Using Reclaimed Water||

 Reclaimed water, sometimes referred to as “water reuse” or “recycled water,” is water recovered from domestic, municipal, or industrial wastewater treatment plants that has been treated to standards that allow it to be safely used for designated purposes.
 Reclaimed water should not be confused with “wastewater,” untreated liquid industrial waste or domestic sewage.
 However, “gray water,” untreated water from bathing or washing, is considered one form of wastewater (Water Reuse, VCE Publication 452-014).
+The level of treatment and disinfection reclaimed water receives is dictated by its intended (and permitted) use.
+Many states encourage and promote the use of reclaimed water to conserve freshwater supplies and preserve rivers, streams, lakes, and aquifers.

 |Rainwater Harvesting Systems||